-Purpose: to reduce pollution and the negative effects of non-biodegradable cigarette filters on our environment.
+39 Environmental Implications: This bill will reduce the pollution and negative

+40 effects of nonbiodegradable cigarette filters on our environment.
+As previously
-Section 1: Biodegradable-capable of being broken down into harmless products by livings things such as bacteria

-Section 2: This bill references Section 27-0721 in the Environmental Conservation Law that calls for all cigarette filters to be biodegradable.
-In order to enforce this bill a \$4.00 tax will be placed on all cigarette filters that are not biodegradable.
-It is intended that the ultimate incidence of and liability for the tax shall be upon the consumer or purchaser, and that any agent or dealer shall pay the tax to the commissioner.
-A stamp will be placed on all cigarettes that will have a tax on them.
-Agents will affix the stamps on all taxed items.
-The commissioner will collect the tax in a fund that will be used to ensure that business receives a tax credit when they switch their filters to be biodegradable.

-Justification: Cigarette filters are the most littered item in the world, making an estimated 1.69 billion pounds of waste each year.
-In addition, they get into all our water and break down into microplastics, which eventually go into our food and water.
-It is estimated that it would take over \$26 billion dollars to clean up all the pollution that cigarettes have caused.
-This is why it is so important to create a tax now so we can stop the pollution.

-Fiscal Implications: This bill will add a \$4.00 tax on cigarettes that do not use biodegradable cigarette filters.
-After five years, the revenue from the tax will be offered to companies who create biodegradable cigarette filters as a tax incentive.
-This will encourage businesses to create cigarettes that are more environmentally sound.

-Yellow Assembly Committee: 5 Bill #:39 39 Environmental Implication s: This bill will reduce the pollu tion and negative 10 effects of nonbiodegradable ci igarette filters on our environme ent.
-As previously 11 mentioned, the environmenta l impacts of cigarette filters on our earth are 12 astounding.
-They are respons ible for 5 % of global litter, and they are the top 13 marine pollutant.
-Something i must be done to stop the contin nued 14 1 5 Effective Date: January, 1 2 025

-Yellow Assembly Committee: 6 Bill #:40 Sponsors: Grayson Jordan, Dylan Flesichman, 1 2 3 An Act To: Guarantee at least one lunch line per 50 students in public schools.
-4 5 The People of the State of New York, represented in the Senate and Assembly do enact as follows: 6 7 Purpose: Oftentimes in school cafeterias, there are too many students on line for 8 lunch and some students have to wait for too long to get their food.
-These students 9 miss out on valuable socialization time with peers and miss out on other 10 opportunities because they haven't had enough time to get their food and eat it.
-11 To have students have more time to eat and if the school has outdoor recess they 12 will also have time for that.
-This also prevents food waste and makes sure that 13 every kid has enough food to get through the rest of the day.
-14 15 Summary of Provisions Section 1: Lunch Line: A counter with lunch staff on the other side serving kids 16 17 their lunch.
-18 19 Section 2: For every 50 students, there must be a new lunch line so that students 20 can get their food and eat it in a reasonable amount of time.
-21 22 Justification: Students miss out on time with their friends at outdoor recess.
-Giving students more time to eat will cut back on food waste.
-23 24 Fiscal Implications: This will save a lot of money that is wasted with discarded 25 food.
-However, districts may need to hire additional food service staff.
-26 27 28 Environmental Implications: This will have a large impact on the environment 29 and NY because there will be less food waste and NY landfills will not have as much waste as before.
-30 31
+41 mentioned, the environmental impacts of cigarette filters on our earth are

+42 astounding.
+They are responsible for 5 % of global litter, and they are the top

+43 marine pollutant.
+Something must be done to stop the continued

+45 Effective Date: January, 1 2025

+Sponsors: Grayson Jordan, Dylan Flesichman,

+An Act To: Guarantee at least one lunch line per 50 students in public schools.

+The People of the State of New York, represented in the Senate and Assembly do enact as follows: Purpose: Oftentimes in school cafeterias, there are too many students on line for

+Purpose: Oftentimes in school cafeterias, there are too many students on line for lunch and some students have to wait for too long to get their food.
+These students

+- 9 miss out on valuable socialization time with peers and miss out on other - 10 opportunities because they haven't had enough time to get their food and eat it.

+11 To have students have more time to eat and if the school has outdoor recess they

+12 will also have time for that.
+This also prevents food waste and makes sure that

+- 13 every kid has enough food to get through the rest of the day. - 14

+- 16 Section 1: Lunch Line: A counter with lunch staff on the other side serving kids17 their lunch. - 18

+Section 2: For every 50 students, there must be a new lunch line so that students can get their food and eat it in a reasonable amount of time.

+- 21 - Justification: Students miss out on time with their friends at outdoor recess.
+Giving students more time to eat will cut back on food waste. - 24 and NY because there will be less food waste and NY landfills will not have as muchwaste as before.

+- 25 Fiscal Implications: This will save a lot of money that is wasted with discarded 26 food.
+However, districts may need to hire additional food service staff. - 28 Environmental Implications: This will have a large impact on the environment

-Effective Date: This bill will be enforced by July 20, 2025.
+- 31 - 32 Effective Date: This bill will be enforced by July 20, 2025.